Michael Stember: High school

 Stember ran for Jesuit High School.
 As a sophomore in 1994 at the CIF California State Meet he finished second in the 1600 metres to the future American marathon great Meb Keflezighi.
 He won the race outright as a junior (1995) and senior (1996).
 His 4:04.00 winning time in the 1995 CIF State Meet was the state 1600 meters record until 2001 when it was surpassed by Ryan Hall at 4:02:62.
-The impressive finish—starting after two laps—is depicted in a YouTube video named "Godspeed" which has been clicked more than 25 million times since its release in 2010.
+The impressive finish—starting after two laps—is depicted in a YouTube video named "Godspeed" which has been viewed more than 28 million times since its release in 2010.
 However, as fast as Stember was running, he had a habit of running strategically, always finishing with a devastating kick that demoralized his opponents.
 As a junior, it worked well because no athlete on that level could match his kick at any pace.